White House press secretary resigns

 The source told CNN that Spicer said Scaramucci was going to do a great job and will help with transition.
 He thanked the team, who gave him a round of applause.
 The source added that Spicer was really upset but handled the introduction for Scaramucci well.

-White House staffers are "shocked" by Spicer's sudden resignation, two administration officials told CNN.
+White House staffers were "shocked" by Spicer's sudden resignation, two administration officials told CNN.

 Trump wanted Scaramucci in the White House